michigandaily/sink/README.md

 Your `package.json` file will need a `build` script in the `scripts` property.
 Internally, `sink` will run the `build` script.
 You can skip the build process by adding a `--skip-build` or `-s` flag.

-Now you can deploy to GitHub Pages by running `yarn sink deploy github`.
+Now you can deploy to GitHub Pages by running `pnpm sink deploy github`.

 ## Troubleshooting